asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 ### Message broker

 A message broker (or _"broker"_) is a piece of infrastructure in charge of receiving messages and delivering them to those who have shown interest.
-They often store messages until they are delivered, what makes EDAs very resilient to failures.
+They often store messages until they are delivered, which makes EDAs very resilient to failures.
 Examples of brokers are [RabbitMQ](https://rabbitmq.com), [Apache Kafka](http://kafka.apache.org/), [Solace](http://solace.com), etc.

 ### Publisher/Subscriber